- Details

 - Category: Climate for biodiversity

-We invite you to listen to Prof. Witold Wachowiak’s lecture entitled “Understanding the hard drive of pines”.
+We invite you to listen to Dr. Piotr Kosiński’s lecture entitled “Brambles in the plant cover of Poland."

 - Details